ievaUK/api-docs/source/includes/_started.md

 ...
 ```

 In order to ensure high availability and quality service for all of our users, Parakeet enforces a limit of 120 requests every 60 seconds over the API.
-If you need this limit to be raised, please contact us with your use case and we can increase your limit.
+The limit is enforced independently per account.

 Each request will include the following headers